glennsantos/Book-Notes/Designing Data Intensive Applications.md

 3. write skew occurs since both happen at the same time

 **Phantoms**
-> one transaction changes the result of a search query in another transaction
+> A transaction reads objects that match some search condition.
+Another client makes a write that affects the results of that search.
 > Snapshot isolation avoids phantoms in read-only queries

 solution: **materializing conflicts**,